Shifting the Culture of SDOH Screening in Specialty Clinics

 Screening for social determinants has become a priority for health systems across the country, as organizations increasingly recognize ties between socioeconomic factors — such as missed work and pay — and patient outcomes.
 Today, however, most patients receive SDOH screeners in primary care, and some specialists have expressed doubts about the feasibility of bringing SDOH screening into subspecialty clinics.

-The results of the pilot study, which was led by Power-Hays and recently published in Pediatric Blood Cancer, showed that their approach is not only viable, but efficient — a critical step to demonstrating the greater patient and cost benefits universal SDOH screening can offer to health systems.
+The results of the pilot study, which was led by Power-Hays and recently published in Pediatric Blood Cancer, showed that their approach is not only viable but efficient — a critical step to demonstrating the greater patient and cost benefits universal SDOH screening can offer to health systems.

 Shifting the culture of SDOH screening

-In general, over 90% of children complete an annual primary care visit, making primary care an ideal setting to deliver widespread services like SDOH screening to families.
+In general, more than 90% of children complete an annual primary care visit, making primary care an ideal setting to deliver widespread services like SDOH screening to families.
 Still, even if patients with SCD complete their annual primary care visits, hematologists see them at least two to four times per year and are often who patients view as their medical home.
 Not screening seemed like a huge missed opportunity, says Amy Sobota, MD, who works with Power-Hays and Mensah as the clinic director.

 Specialty clinics have not adopted universal screening as readily as primary care.
 Skeptics have pointed to overburdened workflows and limited resources as reasons to avoid implementing screeners.
 Subspecialty clinics often don't feel responsible for conducting SDOH screening because it's not categorized as a reimbursable service, says Sobota.